Modelica Assignment

 Goals

-In this assignment, you will use the Modelica Language to first create a model of a gantry system and then create a controller for optimal control of the system.
+In this assignment, you will use the Modelica Language to first create a model of a Cyber-Physical System (CPS) and then create a controller for optimal control of the CPS.
 You will learn:

-1. How Ordinary Differential Equations (ODE) can be used for the modeling and simulation of Cyber-Physical Systems (CPS).
+1. How Ordinary Differential Equations (ODE) can be used for the modeling and simulation of a CPS.

 2. Furthermore, you will learn how a generic model must be calibrated to fit real-world data.